parischaralampidis3/create_product/README.md

 - run a php server executing through command line:
     - php -S localhost:8888

-- at the views directory i create a product form
+- at the views directory i create a product form.
-- now i as i added the method of the request and the action
+- now i as i added the method of the request and the action.
 - i need to handle the send request of the form with the input data.
 - data are saved into xml file.
-- in lib.php file i iterate through the product fields, through enabling a table
+- in lib.php file i iterate through the product fields, through enabling a table.
-- i changed my action method in form in order to redirect the submission to table
+- i changed my action method in form in order to redirect the submission to table.
-- in products.php i get my lib.php file and be able to render the tables
+- in products.php i get my lib.php file and be able to render the tables.